-The Company had the following major cash obligations as of September 30, 2018:
+The Company had the following major cash obligations as of December 31, 2018:

-• Repayment of the balance owing to Waterton in the amount of \$658,565, which is due on November 24, 2018.
+• Repayment of amounts owing to holders of the First Tranche Secured Convertible Debentures in the amount of \$6,434,179 which is due in November 21, 2019.

-As at September 30, 2018, the Company had an accumulated deficit of \$86,903,057 (December 31, 2017 -\$83,182,982) and a working capital deficiency of \$4,163,816 (December 31, 2017 - \$3,603,352).
-However, additional funds will be needed for the development of the Treasure Mountain Project, the New Craigmont Project, Merritt Mill modifications and reclamation program.
+As at December 31, 2018, the Company had an accumulated deficit of \$88,490,719 (December 31, 2017 \$83,182,982) and a working capital deficiency of \$9,683,897 (December 31, 2017 - \$3,603,352).
+However, additional funds will be needed for the development of the Treasure Mountain Project, exploration of the New Craigmont Property and testing of Merritt Mill.
 Realization values may be substantially different from carrying values as shown and the Company's consolidated financial statements which do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
-Further, the failure to make the payments outstanding to Waterton could materially change the carrying amounts and classifications reported in the consolidated financial statements.
+Further, the failure to make the payments outstanding to First Tranche Secured Convertible Debenture could materially change the carrying amounts and classifications reported in the consolidated financial statements.

-The unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2018 were prepared using IFRS.
-These unaudited condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-However, there are substantial payment obligations remaining in connection with Waterton debt loan and the subordinated secured convertible debentures and, as such, there is substantial doubt regarding the realization of assets and discharge of liabilities.
-Due to the amendment and extension to the Secured Convertible Debentures due November 21, 2017 and extended to November 21, 2019 dated November 27, 2017, together with the Second Tranche secured convertible debentures due May 20, 2020, and the various financings completed between November 2015 and July 2018, exercising of warrants during 2017 and into 2018, testing milling operations at the Merritt Mill in June 2016 till November 2016 together with upgrades, and successful flow-through financing in December, 2017 for continued New Craigmont Project exploration during 2018, management believes that these actions make the going concern basis determination appropriate.
-However, there are substantial payments remaining to Waterton and the holders of the secured convertible debentures, and accordingly substantial doubt exists as to whether the Company will be able to continue as a going concern.
+The consolidated financial statements for the year ended December 31, 2018 were prepared using IFRS.
+These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+However, there are substantial payment obligations remaining in connection with the secured convertible debentures and, as such, there is substantial doubt regarding the realization of assets and discharge of liabilities.
+Due to the amendment and extension to the First Tranche Debentures due November 21, 2017 and extended to November 21, 2019 dated November 27, 2017, and amendment and extension to the Second Tranche Debentures due May 20, 2018 and extended to May 20, 2020, the various financings completed between December 2016 and December 2018, testing milling operations at the Merritt Mill in June 2016 till November 2016, and successful flow-through financing in December, 2018 for continued New Craigmont Project exploration in 2019, management believes that these actions make the going concern basis determination appropriate.
+However, there are substantial payments remaining to the holders of the secured convertible debentures, and accordingly substantial doubt exists as to whether the Company will be able to continue as a going concern.
 Further, it is not possible to predict whether the actions taken in the restructuring, financing and operational activities will result in improvements to the financial condition of the Company sufficient to allow it to continue as a going concern.
 If the Company were to be forced into bankruptcy resulting in the liquidation of its assets, adjustments would be necessary to the carrying amounts and/or classification of assets and liabilities, in the Company's consolidated financial statements.
 If the "going concern" assumption were not appropriate for such financial statements, then significant adjustments would be necessary in the carrying amounts and/or classification of assets and liabilities.